void-analytics/havas-sales-dashboard/README.md

-🚀 Asosiy imkoniyatlar:
+🚀 Key Features:

-📍 Hududlar bo‘yicha o‘rtacha narxlar
+📍 Average prices by region

-🧑‍💼 Har bir mijoz kesimidagi narxlar tahlili
+🧑‍💼 Customer-level price analysis

-🍩 Viloyatlar bo‘yicha minimal narxlar doira diagrammasi
+🍩 Minimum prices by province shown in a donut chart

-📈 Trend chizig‘i orqali narxlarning solishtirilishi
+📈 Price comparison illustrated with a trend line

-🌱 Yengil, sodda va intuitiv dizayn
+🌱 Lightweight, simple, and intuitive design

-🎨 Havas brendi ranglariga moslashtirilgan vizual interfeys
+🎨 Visual interface customized to match the Havas brand colors

-🛠️ Texnologiyalar:
+🛠️ Technologies:

-• Power BI/Pandas
+• Power BI / Pandas